pietroppeter/blog/notes.md

     - here is a blog theme: https://github.com/dmulholl/twentyfifteen
     - which is based on this blog plugin: https://github.com/dmulholl/holly
     - mmh, I do not want to use a plugin (and I do not think I need it, do I?)
     - mmh, maybe I need it! it seems I cannot
+    - I can with a hack (double loop on children) [x]
 - minimal nav between posts (aka home) and about page [x]
   - how to style it?
 I need a class but I cannot have a class from md
   - change nav.md to nav.html and styled with minimal styling [x]
+- list posts [x]
+- add date [x]
+- use title and date in blogpost and node template [x]

+ordering of posts is very hacky! it is based on alphabetical list in folder posts

 ## 2024-09-07